+The North Pit landslide in the 1980's created cracks and scarps across approximately 40 acres of the North Pit's East Wall.
 Earthwork was performed to reconstruct the diversion channel at the 10,500-foot level in the North Pit in 2020.
-The channel, lined with geosynthetic clay liner (GCL) and rip rap, was reestablished to reduce infiltration into the slope and extended to the north to divert water from upper Indian drainage around the pit lake.
+The channel, lined with geosynthetic clay liner (GCL) and rip rap (sandstone from the onsite borrow source area), was reestablished to reduce infiltration into the slope and extended to the north to divert water from upper Indian drainage around the pit lake.
+This channel was partially washed out by flow from the drainage channel between the 10,600 and 10,800 levels during several significant storm events in the summer of 2024.
+The channel was repaired in September 2024.
 Water captured by the channel diverted water to the marsh area at the former Radium Treatment Plant (RTP) location.
-Construction was completed in July 2020.
-The channel was extended behind the Mine Shop in 2022, as to no longer direct water to the marsh area at the RTP location and instead direct it towards the channel from Tie Camp installed during 2021.
-The North Pit Diversion channel was lined with fabric and rip rap from the sandstone quarry.
+The same storm events that washed out the upper drainage channel transported sediment down to the marsh area, which required partial repair to preserve a weir which will be reinstalled in 2025.
+Further drainage improvements are planned for the upper North Pit area in 2025 to prevent similar erosion and vegetation will be established following these improvements to stabilize the ground surface.